gamechanger/dusty/docs/usage.md

   disk inspect
   disk cleanup_containers
   disk cleanup_images
+  disk backup <destination>
+  disk restore <source>

 Commands:
-  inspect             Prints VM disk usage information cleanup_containers  Cleans docker containers that have exited cleanup_images      Removes docker images that can be removed without the --force flag
+  inspect             Prints VM disk usage information cleanup_containers  Cleans docker containers that have exited cleanup_images      Removes docker images that can be removed without the --force flag backup              Backs up the /persist directory on your boot2docker to your local file system restore             Restores a backed up /persist directory
 ```
-Used to manage the disk usage of Dusty's docker images and containers.
-These can end
+Inspect, cleanup_containers, and cleanup_images are used to manage the disk usage of Dusty's docker
-up taking up a lot of space on boot2docker's virtual disk, which is 20G max (dynamically
+images and containers.
+These can end up taking up a lot of space on boot2docker's virtual disk,
-allocated by Virtualbox).
+which is 20G max (dynamically allocated by Virtualbox).

+Backup and restore are usefull for saving persistent data.
+You may want to save the data and
+send it to someone else, or save your data after recreating your boot2docker VM.

 #### dump
 ```